jgomezcl/cpp-unit-testing/README.md

 * **C++ TestMate** extension for **VS Code**

 ## Getting Started
-1. Import this repository into the project you want to unit test — ideally at the root level, alongside your source code folder `src`.
+1. Import this repository into the project you want to unit test — ideally at the root level, alongside your source code folder `/src`.

-2. Create a `test` folder in your project to contain the unit tests.
+2. Create a `/test` folder in your project to contain the unit tests.

-3. Copy `configuration/CMakeLists.txt` from this repository into your project's root directory (the same level than `src`).
+3. Copy `configuration/CMakeLists.txt` from this repository into your project's root directory (the same level than `/src`).

     ```
     project/